mgolden/html-endnotes/README.md

 ## License

-jquery-endnotes is freely distributable under the terms of an MIT license.
+html-endnotes is freely distributable under the terms of an MIT license.

 ## Copyright

-Copyright (c) 2018 Mitchell Golden
+Copyright (c) 2020 Mitchell Golden